Undergraduate BSc (Hons)

 A physics degree will equip you with a skillset and scientific approach so you can discover new scientific breakthroughs and innovations.
 Due to the analytical and problem-solving nature of physics, this degree can open up a wide range of career pathways.

-As a physics graduate, you can look for opportunities in a diverse range of sectors, including healthcare, defense, finance, research, education, engineering and the nuclear industry.
-Graduates can also take routes into teaching or academic research.
+As a physics graduate, you can look for opportunities in a diverse range of sectors, including healthcare, defence, finance, research, education, engineering and the nuclear industry.
+Physics graduates can also take routes into teaching or academic research.

 Today, you will find our alumni working in roles at leading regional, national and international organisations, including NHS Digital, the Home Office, Barclays, Rolls-Royce, National Nuclear Laboratory, the Royal Air Force, Laser Quantum, Christie’s Hospital, and Airbus Defence and Space.